-What does it mean to confit?
-This is the process of slow cooking something in order to preserve it.
-However, you can also use it as a method of cooking without the intention of preserving.
-Confit tomatoes is the process of poaching tomatoes over a medium low heat.
-This retains both the flavour and the shape of the tomato
+The confit method of cooking is the process of slow cooking something to preserve it.
+However, you can also use it as a cooking method without the intention of preserving something.
+Confit tomatoes are the process of poaching tomatoes in oil over medium-low heat.
+This poaching retains both the flavour and the shape of the tomato.

-The thing I love about this confit tomatoes recipe is that the cooking process creates a jammy texture.
-The addition of the garlic and herb flavours give it a wonderfully decadent taste.
+The thing I love about this confit tomato recipe is that the cooking process creates a jammy texture.
+Adding garlic and herb flavours gives it a wonderfully decadent, earthy taste.

 You can use confit tomatoes in so many ways.
-My favourite, of course, is a serious amount on a slice of homemade Einkorn sourdough.
+My favourite, of course, is a hefty serving on a slice of homemade Einkorn sourdough!

 - Digital scales